 Lest we forget… The period around Remembrance Day (November 11) each year is a time to reflect on the sacrifices of Canadian soldiers.
-Veterans of all ages, as well as residents and visitors, gather in Canada’s capital region for special events and ceremonies.
-Here is some of the Remembrance programming taking place in the Ottawa area leading up to November 11, and on the day itself.
+Usually, veterans of all ages, as well as residents and visitors, gather in Canada’s capital region for special events and ceremonies.

 National Remembrance Day Ceremony

 Thousands of people gather, rain or shine, to pay their respects to veterans during this very moving event.
 Crowds can hear the proceedings over loud speakers and have the option to watch a live feed on the jumbo screens.
-The event is also broadcast nationally on television and the Legion’s facebook page.
+The event is also broadcast nationally on television and the Royal Canadian Legion’s Facebook page.

 Programming at the Canadian War Museum

-Just east of downtown Ottawa, a ceremony of Remembrance takes place at the National Military Cemetery from 10:30 a.m. to 12:00 p.m. on the grounds of Beechwood Cemetery.
-The ceremony honours all those who have fallen in the service of Canada and all Canadian Forces members interred at the cemetery.
-There is also a marching contingent including veterans, a band and a children’s choir performance.
+Just east of downtown Ottawa, an annual ceremony of Remembrance takes place at the National Military Cemetery from 10:45 a.m. on November 11; it will also be livestreamed online.
+The Annual Remembrance Day Service on the grounds of the Beechwood Cemetery honours all those who have fallen in the service of Canada and all Canadian Forces members interred at the cemetery.
+A children’s choir will perform.

-You can also join free guided historical tours called “The Beechwood Stroll” on the fourth Sunday of each month at 1:00 p.m.
+You can also explore the cemetery’s historical and botanical aspects at any time.
+Take a self-guided tour any day of the year by following the printed or digital pamphlet.
+Or join the free guided historical tour called “The Beechwood Stroll” on the fourth Sunday of each month between April and October.
 See the Beechwood Cemetery’s event calendar for details.